 The Capital One® Spark® Miles for Business credit card offers you the simplicity of a flat-rate rewards card and the perks of a travel business card in one.
 With an annual fee of $0 intro for first year; $95 after that, you stand to easily offset that fee after year one with the two-miles-per-$1 spent on all your purchases rewards.

 Miles earned with your Capital One® Spark® Miles for Business can be redeemed for travel without any blackout dates or seat restrictions.
 There are additional redemption options, such as cash back and gift cards, available as well.
 Additionally, cardholders are eligible for up to $100 credit for one Global Entry or TSA Pre✓® application fee.
-Note the welcome offer: Earn up to 200,000 miles--earn a bonus of 50,000 miles when you spend $5,000 in the first 3 months of opening your account, then earn 150,000 miles when you spend $50,000 within the first 6 months.
-Limited Time Offer.
+Note the welcome offer: Earn a one-time bonus of 50,000 miles when you spend $4,500 in the first three months of opening your account.

 That said, if you appreciate some added creature comforts when you fly for business, Capital One® Spark® Miles for Business won't necessarily put those at your disposal like The Business Platinum® Card from American Express does, but you will also only pay a $95 annual fee.

 Frequent business travelers who appreciate some added comforts when they travel and can offset the hefty annual fee with the rewards they earn are ideal candidates for the The Business Platinum® Card from American Express.
 If the added travel perks don't mean that much to you, you might want to consider another business card with higher rewards-earning potential.For rates and fees for the American Express cards mentioned in this post, please see the following link: The Business Platinum® Card from American Express (See Rates and Fees); The Platinum Card® from American Express (See Rates and Fees).